MostlyFocusedMike/sequelize-practice/README.md

   - this makes a new seed file

 - sequelize db:seed:all
-  - this will run all the seed files
+  - this will run all the seed files.
+Also, there's apparently a seed down function, which seems interesting.
+I thought seeds wiped themselves before starting always, but this at least gives options (I wrote mine to wipe every time)

 ## Sequelize Notes
 ### Default columns